elena-in-code/react-step-by-step-boilerplate/README.md

 [VSCode ESLint, Prettier & Airbnb Style Guide Setup by Traversy Media](https://www.youtube.com/watch?v=SydnKbGc7W8) <br>
 [Build a Modern JS Project - #3 ESLint, Prettier & EditorConfig](https://www.youtube.com/watch?v=O4ZIJgOWj_A) <br>
 [Easy git hooks with Husky](https://www.vojtechruzicka.com/githooks-husky/) <br>

+If you liked this please give it a star ⭐ at the top of the page, Thank you!